News + Articles

 While costs vary by location and complexity, U.S. territories like Puerto Rico sometimes offer lower prices, with costs around $2,050 per titanium tooth.

-Schedule Implant Consultation in Orange, CA
+Schedule a Dental Implant Appointment in Orange, CA

 Dr. Ronald Pham